-Whether you already have a thriving painting business or you’re planning to launch one, you’ve probably found yourself asking this question: “Do I need to get painters insurance?”
+Whether you already have a thriving painting business or you’re planning to launch one, you’ve probably found yourself asking this question: “What insurance does a painter need?”

 It’s a pretty valid question.
 After all, if you’re just starting out your painting business, the thought of spending hundreds - even thousands - of dollars on an insurance policy might seem too much for your budget.
 Or maybe you know someone who had a really bad experience with their business insurance company, so you’re reluctant to buy into something that might not be there when you need it.

 So why spend the money on painters insurance if it’s only going to be a serious pain?

 If the start of this article resonated with you, I get it.
 When I first started my painting business, I put off buying painter's insurance coverage for the longest time because, quite frankly, I was convinced I didn’t need it.
 But unfortunately, if you run a painting business, you can’t afford to be as blasé as I was, because not having coverage could really - no pun intended - end up painting you in a corner.

 Want proof?
 Take a look at the biggest reasons why you need painters insurance:

 Let’s say you got a pretty sweet project: painting a huge home in an affluent suburb.
 You’re going about your day, painting as usual, when suddenly, crack! - your employee ends up accidentally breaking a large bay window with a ladder.
 It’s not a small break, either; the client will probably need to replace the window altogether.